-As a parent, making sure our children get enough food and nutrients for growth can be stressful, and many parents often struggle with knowing just how much food is considered the right amount.
+As a parent, making sure our children eat enough food and proper nutrition for growth can be stressful, and many parents often struggle with knowing just how much food is considered the right amount.
 Parents will often ask me how much their child should be eating…but there simply isn’t an easy answer!
 When we talk about how much our toddlers should be eating, we often refer to the amount of food in either “servings” or “portions”, thinking these terms mean the same thing.
 I personally find these terms get used interchangeably, when in fact they shouldn’t be!
 In our society, portion sizes seem to continue to grow in size, when in reality, serving sizes still remain the same.

 Because we’re notorious for mixing up the two, it often leads to us thinking that our toddlers aren’t eating enough, when realistically they likely are!
 Knowing the difference between the two can help eliminate the expectations we place on our toddler, and help to ease everyone’s stress.
-Today, I’d like to provide you with clarity regarding the differences between the two and ease your worries around whether your child is eating “enough”.
-At the end of the day, your toddler should be eating all of the same nutrient dense foods as an adult does but in portions that are right for them at that specific meal!
+Today, I’d like to provide you with clarity regarding the differences between the two and ease your worries around whether your child is eating “enough.”
+At the end of the day, your toddler should be eating all of the same nutrient dense foods as an adult does, but in portions that are right for them at that specific meal!

 Portion sizes vs. Serving sizes

 A portion size is the amount of a certain food you choose to eat in one sitting.
 This can vary from person to person (or child to child) and depends on your specific appetite at that time.
-A portion for a toddler when they are hungry at breakfast time could be 1 cup of oatmeal, and when they’re not hungry, it could be just a ¼ cup of oatmeal.
+A portion size for a toddler when they’re hungry at breakfast time could be 1 cup of oatmeal, and when they’re not hungry, it could be just a ¼ cup of oatmeal.

 To give a comparison, 1 pint of berries can typically be eaten in one sitting and could be considered one portion.
 This actually consists of 2 cups of blueberries, which technically equals two serving sizes for adults.